 Instructions

 - Prepare a small bowl of water and a tray for the completed gyoza next to you.
 Place a wrapper on your palm and add about ½-1 tbsp of filling to the center, leaving a thick border.
 Lightly wet the border.
+Be careful not to overfill, add slightly less than you think.

 - Pinch two parallel edges together and push them to the middle so that the edges form a cross along the top.

-- Firmly pinch the edges to seal.
+- Firmly pinch the edges together to seal them shut.

 - Fold down each edge in the same direction to create the windmill shape.